-&lt;sup>2 The Indirect Purchaser States are the states listed in the Second and Third Claims for Relief.
+&lt;sup>5 The Indirect Purchaser States are the states listed in the Second and Third Claims for Relief.

-(a) Whether the Defendants and their co-conspirators engaged in a combination and conspiracy among themselves to fix, raise, maintain or stabilize the prices of Ignition Coils sold in the United States;

-(b) The identity of the participants of the alleged conspiracy;

-(c) The duration of the alleged conspiracy and the acts carried out by Defendants and their co-conspirators in furtherance of the conspiracy;

-(d) Whether the alleged conspiracy violated the Sherman Act, as alleged in the First Claim for Relief;

-(e) Whether the alleged conspiracy violated state antitrust, unfair competition, and/or consumer protection laws, as alleged in the Second and Third Claims for Relief;
+- 212. The Nationwide Class and the Damages Class are referred to herein as the "Classes."
+Excluded from the Classes are the Defendants, their parent companies, subsidiaries and affiliates, any co-conspirators, federal governmental entities and instrumentalities of the federal government, states and their subdivisions, agencies and instrumentalities, and persons who purchased Ignition Coil(s) directly or for resale. - 213.
+While Plaintiffs do not know the exact number of the members of the Classes, Plaintiffs believe there are (at least) thousands of members in each Class. - 214.
+Common questions of law and fact exist as to all members of the Classes.
+This is particularly true given the nature of the Defendants' and their co-conspirators' conspiracy, which was generally applicable to all the members of both Classes, thereby making appropriate relief with respect to the Classes as a whole.
+Such questions of law and fact common to the Classes include, but are not limited to: - (a) Whether the Defendants and their co-conspirators engaged in a combination and conspiracy among themselves to fix, raise, maintain or stabilize the prices of Ignition Coils sold in the United States; - (b) The identity of the participants of the alleged conspiracy; - (c) The duration of the alleged conspiracy and the acts carried out by Defendants and their co-conspirators in furtherance of the conspiracy; - (d) Whether the alleged conspiracy violated the Sherman Act, as alleged in the First Claim for Relief; - (e) Whether the alleged conspiracy violated state antitrust, unfair competition, and/or consumer protection laws, as alleged in the Second and Third Claims for Relief;

-(f) Whether the Defendants unjustly enriched themselves to the detriment of the Plaintiffs and the members of the Classes, thereby entitling Plaintiffs and the members of the Classes to disgorgement of all benefits derived by Defendants, as alleged in the Fourth Claim for Relief;

-(g) Whether the conduct of the Defendants and their co-conspirators, as alleged in this Complaint, caused injury to the business or property of Plaintiffs and the members of the Classes;

-(h) The effect of the alleged conspiracy on the prices of Ignition Coils sold in the United States during the Class Period;

-(i) Whether Plaintiffs and the members of the Classes had any reason to know or suspect the conspiracy, or any means to discover the conspiracy;

-(j) Whether the Defendants and their co-conspirators fraudulently concealed the conspiracy's existence from Plaintiffs and the members of the Classes;

-(k) The appropriate injunctive and related equitable relief for the Nationwide Class; and

-(l) The appropriate class-wide measure of damages for the Damages Class.

-203. Plaintiffs' claims are typical of the claims of the members of the Classes, and Plaintiffs will fairly and adequately protect the interests of the Classes.
-Plaintiffs and all members of the Classes are similarly affected by the Defendants' wrongful conduct in that they paid artificially inflated prices for Ignition Coils purchased indirectly from the Defendants and/or their co-conspirators.
+- (f) Whether the Defendants and their co-conspirators unjustly enriched themselves to the detriment of the Plaintiffs and the members of the Classes, thereby entitling Plaintiffs and the members of the Classes to disgorgement of all benefits derived by Defendants, as alleged in the Fourth Claim for Relief; - (g) Whether the conduct of the Defendants and their co-conspirators, as alleged in this Complaint, caused injury to the business or property of Plaintiffs and the members of the Classes; - (h) The effect of the alleged conspiracy on the prices of Ignition Coils sold in the United States during the Class Period; - (i) Whether Plaintiffs and the members of the Classes had any reason to know or suspect the conspiracy, or any means to discover the conspiracy; - (j) Whether the Defendants and their co-conspirators fraudulently concealed the conspiracy's existence from Plaintiffs and the members of the Classes; - (k) The appropriate injunctive and related equitable relief for the Nationwide Class; and - (l) The appropriate class-wide measure of damages for the Damages Class. - 215.
+Plaintiffs' claims are typical of the claims of the members of the Classes, and Plaintiffs will fairly and adequately protect the interests of the Classes.
+Plaintiffs and all members of the Classes are similarly affected by the Defendants' and their co-conspirators' wrongful conduct in that they paid artificially inflated prices for Ignition Coils purchased indirectly from the Defendants and/or their co-conspirators.